 E-cigarette use has increased in recent years, especially among youth and young adults, who use e-cigarettes more than any other age group.
 In 2018, the rapid rise of tobacco products led the U.S. surgeon general to issue an advisory about the youth e-cigarette "epidemic."
-Since then, rates have only increased, and e-cigarettes are now by far the most commonly used tobacco product among youth.
+In 2019, youth e-cigarette use increased to even higher levels.
+While the most recent studies show a decrease in youth use in 2020, the rate is still alarmingly high.
+31,32,175